Skip to main content Skip to footer

 For any queries about your P60 contact HMRC.

-You can also read our new frequently asked questions guide on pensions increase and P60s:
+You can also read our frequently asked questions guide (PDF:274KB) for information on pensions increase and P60s.

-We’ll only send you a monthly payslip if there's been a change to your pension, usually because of a tax code change or you have received Pensions Increase.
+You'll not receive a payslip each month.
+We’ll only send you a monthly payslip if there's been a change to your pension, usually because of a tax code change or you have received pensions increase.

-Contact us if you need to request a payslip.
+If you need to request a payslip, you can contact us.

 Payslips can only be issued for the current tax year.
 This runs from April until March.